heyandrelima/know-your-hero/README.md

 # Know your hero
-An app that uses the Marvel API to fetch data from the Marvel characters in order to compare their info.
+An app that uses the SuperHero API to fetch data from comics characters in order to show and compare their info.

 ----------------------------------------------